BvChung/g-sheet-bot/README.md

 1. Create project on [Google Cloud](https://console.cloud.google.com)
 2. Go to API's & Services and enable Google Sheets API + Google Drive API
 3. Go to Google Sheets API and create a service account -> Keys tab -> Add Key -> Create Key -> Export as JSON
-4. Go to your Google Sheets spreadsheet
-5. Share with "client_email" in the JSON file
+4. Go to your Google Sheets spreadsheet and Share with the "client_email" in the JSON file

 ## Development